codemonger-io/codemonger/cdk-ops/README.md

 The `populate-dw` script runs [`bin/populate-data-warehouse.js`](./bin/populate-data-warehouse.js).

+This procedure is necessary only once when you deploy this CDK stack for the first time.

 ### Enabling the daily access log loading

 This CDK stack provisions an [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) rule that runs the Lambda function that loads CloudFront access logs onto the data warehouse once a day.